 I’ll be writing about the video How To Build Suspense – Writing Advice and Tips for authors and screenwriters, from the writing advice series I’m doing on YouTube with Jonathan McKinney.

 If you are writing a scary story, or a thriller or a mystery, suspense is one of the key things you need to make your story appealing to your audience.
 It will keep them excited and intrigued so they will want to stay with you and keep watching or reading to the end.
 I’ll be explaining the technique to use to build suspense in your story, and referencing 13 Reasons Why, Season 3.

 The best way to build suspense is to give your characters, and your audience, questions about your story that you then delay answering.
 Slowly, through your story, your audience and your characters, will start to learn the truth as you drip feed the answers they want.

-Leaving some unanswered questions is fine, things that leave your audience pondering when the story has finished, but mostly they should all be answered.
+Leaving some unanswered questions is fine—things that leave your audience pondering when the story has finished—but most should all be answered.
 Answering them slowly and strategically is key to suspense.
 Not answering them at all is the key to being irritating.

 If you look at a mystery story as an example, you’ll likely have one central question: your “whodunit” question.
-Who, or what, is responsible for this murder.
+Who, or what, is responsible for this murder?
 It won’t necessarily be a murder in the centre of your story, but I’ll use that as an example here.

 From the initial “whodunit” question, you then spread out to more questions that dominate your story:

-- who killed the guy?
+Who killed the guy?

-- why did he kill the guy?
+Why did he kill the guy?

-- what did he use to kill the guy?
+What did he use to kill the guy?

-- where did he kill the guy?
+Where did he kill the guy?

-- who was the guy connected to?
+Who was the guy connected to?

-- who witnessed the guy being killed?
+Who witnessed the guy being killed?

 These questions can spread and spread out from that central “whodunit” question that your story pivots on, and through the story you slowly reveal the answers, building up the tension and pressure to find out more answers.
 As you reveal certain answers, more questions can spring up.
 Keep the questions coming, and make your audience desperate for the answers.

 Placing one central question to hang your story off, then surrounding that question by a spiderweb of other questions to answer as the story moves forward, is how to build up your story suspense.

-So remember, ask a big central question, pose several other questions around that central question that you slowly answer through the story so your audience gets more and more desperate for the final big answer, and that is how you’ll write suspense.
+So, remember, ask a big central question, pose several other questions around that central question that you slowly answer through the story, so your audience gets more and more desperate for the final big answer, and that is how you’ll write suspense.

 You can find more writing advice on our YouTube channel where we’ll help you become a better and more confident writer.
 If you have any writing questions, comment below and we will try to do a video for every question we get.
 If you’ve found my work helpful, please consider dropping me a tip in my Paypal tip jar to help me keeping bringing you free writing advice!